 A: At Laurel, we know girls: how they learn, what they think and feel, and what they need to thrive.
 Laurel’s Center for Research on Girls guides all that we do and allows us to educate our faculty on girls’ education and to train our teachers in methods that work best for girls.
 Our faculty members are experts on girls’ education.

 A: College placement is 100%.
-The Class of 2017 has 2 National Merit Semifinalists from a class of 68 students.
-Chosen on the basis of high scores on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), the semifinalists represent less than 1 percent of high school seniors nationwide.
-Our Class of 2016 was made up of 65 girls and included 5 National Merit Semifinalists and 6 National Merit Commended.
 When a young woman graduates from Laurel she has a strong academic background, support from the Laurel community and confidence to go to college and beyond.
-Our girls attend a wide variety of colleges throughout the country and internationally.
+Laurel girls attend a wide variety of colleges throughout the country and internationally.
 Our experienced College Guidance Office has relationships with the college admissions officers and looks to provide our students with the best fit for college, taking into consideration a wide range of factors.
 View our college acceptance list.